docQodly/docs/docs/studio/pageLoaders/components/textinput.md

 ## Data Integration

-The **Text Input** component allows for seamless integration of qodlysources, enabling dynamic data binding and interaction within the Page.
+The **Text Input** component allows for seamless integration of Qodly Sources, enabling dynamic data binding and interaction within the Page.

 :::info
 The qodlysource for the **Text Input** component should be of type `text`, `number`, `date`, or `duration`.